Pressure-tests the premise.

 The work that actually compounds — phasing, scoping, risk-ranking, sequencing — stays in someone's head until it doesn't.

-Jary sits above your tools.
-It thinks about what to build, why, and in what order — then writes the implementation into the place your team executes.
+Jary sits beside your tools.
+It thinks about what to build, why, and in what order — then turns the result into scoped features linked to GitHub, where your team executes.

 Strategy in.
 Structured execution out.